Shin-Emon/VoyageMC-Web/README.md

 ## Bugs

-Now I've seen no bugs on this website, but if you see any bugs, please make issues and notice me it.
+Now I've never seen any bugs on this website, but if you see any bugs, please make issues and notice me it.